Funding for research students

 If you are eligible you could borrow up to £17,489 (2020/21 rate).
 The funding for students from Wales is means tested on your household income.
 Some of this money is non-repayable (so paid as a grant).
 This loan will be paid to you and you will then need to make arrangements to pay your tuition fees to the University.
 It's important to be aware that this loan is the total amount available and not per year of study.

 Once your course is completed, you will not need to start repaying your loan until the following April and you will only begin to pay back your loan when you are earning more than £21,000.
 Repayments will be made at a rate of 6% of your income above the £21,000 threshold.

 Am I eligible?

 If you’re studying an eligible course, the following students should be able to receive the postgraduate loan:

-- Students who are ordinarily resident in England, Wales or the EU.
-See below scheme for students from Northern Ireland.
+- Students who are ordinarily resident in England or Wales.
+See the below scheme for students from Northern Ireland

 - Students under the age of 60 at the start of their course

 - Those who already have a masters level qualification will not be eligible